-How Institutional Structure Matters in the Multilateral Prosecution of Wars raffiti on the latrine walls at Kandahar airfield in Afghanistan do not make entirely clear who the enemy is.
-One Canadian says to the Americans, "Identify your . . . target before you kill."
-And the response is, "Canadians, first learn how to fight and stop getting your ass kicked every time you go outside the wire."1 Tension within the ranks is normal, especially under pressure-cooker conditions of wartime.
-Yet the dynamics of intracoalition and intra-alliance politics are largely ignored in advance of decisions on how to prosecute wars and in understanding the politics of state behavior once wars are under way.
+READING THE graffiti on the latrine walls at the Kandahar airfield in Afghanistan, it is not entirely clear who the enemy is.
+"Identify your... target before you kill," addresses one Canadian's comment toward the Americans.
+"Canadians, first learn how to fight and stop getting your ass kicked every time you go outside the wire," is the response.
+The tension within ranks is normal, especially under pressure-cooker conditions of wartime.
+Yet the dynamics of intracoalition and intraalliance politics are largely ignored in advance of decisions of how to prosecute wars and in understanding the politics of state behavior once wars are underway.
 This is troubling, given the importance of institutional design and its impact on fighting effectiveness.